Obedience to God

-Some are taught to just believe that God will forgive them, but not enough to believe that He will give them total victory over sin.
-It’s a “gospel” that says God accepts you as you are and doesn’t care enough or isn’t able to give you victory.
-While this seems easier because it doesn’t require change, it is a false gospel (Galations 1:6, 2:17-18, Romans 6:1-2).
-We can’t just give in to what we want to hear, but obey God’s word from our heart (2 Timothy 4:3-4, Romans 6:15-19).
+Some are taught to just believe that God will forgive them, but not enough to believe that He will give them total victory over sin and help them in obedience.
+It is the “gospel” that says God accepts you as you are and doesn’t care enough or isn’t able to give you victory.
+While this seems easier because it doesn’t require change, it is a false gospel (Galatians 1:6, 2:17-18, Romans 6:1-2).
+We can’t just give in to what we want to hear, but to do God’s word (2 Timothy 4:3-4, Romans 6:15-19).

-The Lord can transform you so you become a new creature.
+The Lord can transform a person so that he become a new creature.
 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (2 Corinthians 5:17).
 This is the miracle of conversion that God does in the lives of those that invite Him in.

 A Christian is defined by a changed life.
 Jesus asked, “Why do you call Me, ‘Lord, Lord,’ and do not do the things which I say?”
 (Luke 6:46).
 We can’t call ourselves Christians if we don’t do what He says.
 “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (Matthew 7:21).
 Doing the will of God means not living in sin.
 This becomes possible only through the grace of God.